 Despite the abundance of information related to sports injuries and prevention available in the public domain, many myths associated with injury recovery still prevail.
 These myths give patients unreasonable expectations from their recoveries.
 To help know the truth, we have listed the most common myths related to sports injuries and the real facts based on research evidence.
 Read on to know them:

-ACL tear is a major injury in an athlete’s career.
+Fact - ACL tear is a major injury in an athlete’s career.
 However, it is in no way career-ending.
-Arthroscopic surgery with an individualise rehab programme will help you recover to your previous level of sport.
+Arthroscopic surgery with an individualise rehab programme will help you recover to your previous level of the sport.
 Numerous national and international athletes have come back stronger from an ACL injury.

 Knowing these myths will not only help you set better expectations but also ensure that you are not doing anything that may inhibit the recovery process.